Yanxiao Liu(刘延骁)

 My papers on this direction include: [Noisy Network Coding], [Information Hiding], [Oblivious Relaying], [Weighted Parity-Check Codes] and [Soft Polar Codes].

-Modern Wireless Communications:
+Wireless Communications:

 I develop fundamental theory and low-complexity algorithms for large-scale networks in challenging environments.
 I also provide information-theoretic bounds on various multi-hop network settings, including noisy network coding, oblivious relaying and massive random access, and optimization frameworks over them.